Kshitij-Vaidya/CSES_ProblemSet_Solutions/README.md

 ### Usage

-This repository serves as a personal record of your problem-solving journey and may not be directly executable.
+This repository serves as a personal record of my problem-solving journey and may not be directly executable.
 Here's a general approach to using these solutions:

 1. **Access the CSES Problem Set:** Visit [https://cses.fi/](https://cses.fi/) to explore the problems.
 2. **Choose a problem:** Select a problem from a specific section and understand its requirements.